Natural Metric-Affine Inflation: Conclusions

 We have performed an analytical study of the potential of the canonically normalized inflaton, $\chi$, which is defined in terms of the original PNGB $\phi$ through the kinetic function $k$, see Eqs.~(\ref{eq:K(phi)}) and~(\ref{eq:define.Chi}).
 We have analytically shown that $k$ develops a high peak for large and opposite values of $\beta_0$ and $\tilde\xi$, defining the non-minimal coupling between the PNGB and the Holst invariant, the second formula in~(\ref{alphabetaUV}).
 This corresponds to a plateau in the potential of $\chi$, which has been found explicitly.

 Finally, we have performed an analysis of the inflationary predictions of this theory for the potential and non-minimal couplings in~(\ref{eq:V(phi)}) and~(\ref{alphabetaUV}), respectively, because, as shown, they admit an explicit UV completion.
 For these models, we have found regions of the parameter space where the inflationary predictions agree with the most recent observations performed by the Planck, BICEP and Keck collaborations at the $2\sigma$ level.
 We have found that in order to enter the $1\sigma$ region it is necessary (and sufficient) to have a finite value of the Barbero-Immirzi parameter (a sizable $|\beta_0|$) and a sizable $\tilde\xi$ (with sign opposite to the Barbero-Immirzi parameter).
 This is precisely the region of parameter space for which the potential of $\chi$ develops a plateau.
 It is indeed the presence of this plateau that renders the theory observationally viable.
+As far as $\delta_f$ is concerned, the results of this work are obtained considering the window $\delta_f\in[10^{-2},16]$.
+We have shown that this scenario can be compatible with observations for both trans-Planckian and sub-Planckian values of $f$.